-Basic Care Items: Acceptable basic care items are limited to topical items used for the prevention of sunburn, diaper rash, teething irritation, lip balm, insect repellants and lotions.
-Products such as these are limited to those identified in IMCOM Regulation 608-10-1 and must be approved by the Food and Drug Administration (FDA).
-An authorization form must be obtained from the parent/guardian in order for such items to be applied.
-Basic care items will be in their original container and stored out of reach of children.
-Each item should have the child's first and last name legibly written on it.
+Basic Care Items: Acceptable basic care items are limited to topical items used for the prevention of sunburn, diaper rash, teething irritation, lip balm, insect repellants and lotions as described in IMCOM 608-10-1.
+An authorization form must be completed by the parent/guardian and is good for one year.
+Basic care items will be in their original container and will be stored out of reach of children.
+Each item should have the child's first and last name legibly written on it, as well as on the outside of the bag.
 All items must be non-aerosol.
-Contact your FCC Provider or program director for a listing of approved basic care items.

-Administration of Medication: Only prescribed antibiotics, antihistamines, decongestants, and topical medications from health care providers and U.S. medical treatment facilities may be administered to child/youth who are enrolled in full-day, part-day or regularly scheduled schoolage programs.
-Medications not on the approved medication list must have a medication Exception to Policy by supporting APHN.
+Administration of Medication: Only prescribed antibiotics, antihistamines, decongestants, and topical medications from health care providers and U.S. medical treatment facilities may be administered to child/youth who are enrolled in full-day, part-day or regularly scheduled schoolage programs Medication administration will be confined to situations where no other reasonable alternative exists (e.g. meds given three or more times a day or with specific hourly increments, such as every 8 hours).
 Medications that are prescribed as needed (PRN) will not be given in programs, with the exception of rescue medications.
 Parent/guardians will complete and have the health care provider sign the corresponding Medical Action Plan (MAP) for the required rescue medication.
 All medications must be in the original container with a childproof cap, dated with the health care provider's name and instructions for use, labeled with child's name, name of medication, dosage strength, route of administration, and accompanied by proper dosing syringe/cup/spoon.
 The physician or parent will administer the first dose of any medication and children will be on oral medication at least 24 hours before dosage is given by CYS personnel.
 Parent/Guardians will complete and sign a CYS Medical Dispensation Record, DA Form 5225-R, for each approved medication to be administered.
 A Parent/ Guardian must complete and sign the form before medication can be administered.
 This policy will be discussed during the Parent/Guardian orientation.
 Please contact the individual program for further information.